michelegranatiero/fanta-react/README.md

 # Fantagment

 An Auction Manager for Fantasy Football.
-This is a responsive website that exploits the browser local storage.
+This is a responsive website built with the React framework that exploits the browser local storage.

 2 modes are available: Classic and Mantra.